MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     1 │  3 │
     =#

 The `Filter` combinator is elementwise.
-That is, its arguments are evaluated for each input element.
-If the predicate is `true`, then that element is reproduced, otherwise it is discarded.
+Furthermore, the predicate argument is evaluated for each input element.
+If the predicate evaluation is `true` for a given element, then that element is reproduced, otherwise it is discarded.

 ### Paging Data